Weight Loss Programs: Ratings of Sources

-Our AssessmentResearchers from the University of Teesside in the U.K. review 39 weight-loss studies that focus on diets and lifestyle modifications.
+Our AssessmentResearchers from Teesside University in the U.K. review 39 weight-loss studies that focus on diets and lifestyle modifications.
 Of those, only 11 produce statistically significant weight loss that lasted at least two years.
 The successful diets include low-fat, low-calorie and Weight Watchers, the only commercial diet mentioned as being effective for weight loss.

 Weight Loss With a Low-Carbohydrate, Mediterranean or Low-Fat Diet

 Our AssessmentA two-year trial in Israel assigns 322 moderately obese subjects to a low-carb, Mediterranean or low-fat diet.
 The Mediterranean and low-fat groups are limited to 1,500 to 1,800 calories per day, but the low-carbohydrate group can consume unlimited calories.
-Dietitians meet with each group throughout the study both in person and over the telephone.
+Dietitians meet with each group throughout the study both in person and over the phone.
 After two years, subjects on the low-carb and Mediterranean diets lost more weight than those eating low-fat.
-Women lost the most weight on the Mediterranean diet, and men lost the most on the low-carb plan.

-Randomized Controlled Trial of Four Commercial Weight-Loss Programmes in the U.K.: Initial Findings from the BBC "Diet Trials"
+Randomised Controlled Trial of Four Commercial Weight Loss Programmes in the UK: Initial Findings from the BBC "Diet Trials"

 by Helen Truby, et al.